 - Post Traumatic Stress Disorder

 - Sexual Assault

 - Body Centred Psychotherapy

 Darlene Cripps MA CCC is a clinical counsellor who provides counselling to teens and adult individuals at her Vancouver office.

 WHAT I OFFER:

 I work with topics including emotional regulation (including anxiety, depression, and anger), grief and loss, and recovering from difficult and traumatic events whether current or in the past.
 I offer a free 30-minute consultation to explore working together.
 Please phone or email to learn how you can benefit.
 Please click below on Read more about Darlene Cripps to learn more about anxiety and trauma counselling and grief and loss support.

 HOW I WORK:

-Previous clients tell me that the process of undergoing anxiety and trauma counselling with me reduces their anxiety and also their symptoms of trauma and stress and changes life for the better.
-Clients share that they can use these skills and tools in every day life so the changes they make through counselling with me are sustainable in daily life.
+Previous clients tell me that the process changes life for the better.
+Clients share that they can use these skills and tools in everyday life so the changes they make through counselling with me are sustainable in daily life.